Frequently asked questions

-The apprentice minimum wage is now £3.40 per hour.
+The Apprentice minimum wage is now £4.30 per hour.
 Many employers will offer a higher wage than this however, and will also offer incremental pay increases depending on performance.
-The wage is also available to apprentices at an age where many of their peers will be at college or university not earning money at all.
+The wage is also available to Apprentices at an age where many of their peers will be at college or university not earning money at all.

-Apprentices are most commonly aged 16-18 years old but an older individual may be preferable to an employer if they better meet the requirements of the job role.
-The employer’s funding for your apprenticeship training will differ depending on your previous qualifications, so be sure to explain any previous awards you possess to your prospective employer.
+The employer’s funding for your Apprenticeship training will differ depending on your previous qualifications, so be sure to explain any previous awards you possess to your prospective employer.

 Get in touch..